Your baby’s skin is extra-sensitive, so proper care is essential.

 “Use cleanser just in private areas and underarms.
 Once a week, do the whole body,” Robinson says.
 If your baby has hair, shampoo at each bath.
-If he gets oily, yellow scales or crusty spots on his head (called cradle cap), shampoo daily, rubbing his scalp with your fingertips.
+If they get oily, yellow scales or crusty spots on their head (called cradle cap), shampoo daily, rubbing their scalp with your fingertips.

 Change Diapers Often